 We recommend reading About the Federal Register for a brief overview of the structure and value of the Federal Register.

 Get your facts straight about the 2010 Census!
 Includes information on how it works, why it is important, and how to become a part of the future.

 The Census on Campus Initiative seeks to educate, engage, and mobilize college and university students, administration, faculty, and parents so that in the 2010 Census, every individual is counted—once, and in the right place.

 Explore the Census in Schools Web site to learn about the importance of census data and how it can help you learn about your world.
 Visit the Materials for Schools section to get lesson plans, maps, teaching guides, and other informational materials to help teachers and students learn about the importance of the Census.

 2020 Census information about NC.
 Created by the NC State Data Center and the NC Office of State Budget and Management.

 The Catalog is the finding tool for federal publications that includes descriptive records for historical and current publications and provides direct links to those that are available online.
 Users can search by authoring agency, title, subject, and general key word, or click on "Advanced Search" for more options.

-Homeland Security covers emergency preparedness which includes police management, medical volunteers and fire staff. intelligence activities conducted nationally and abroad, which is mostly covered by the FBI.
-It also covers infrastructure protection and perimeter protection, which entails protecting our country, bridges, monuments and large buildings.
+Homeland Security covers emergency preparedness that includes police management, medical volunteers and fire staff, and intelligence activities conducted nationally and abroad, mostly covered by the FBI.
+It also covers infrastructure protection and perimeter protection that entails protecting our country, bridges, monuments and large buildings.
 It covers border security including land, water and air.
 It also covers transportation security including airlines and water transportation.
 Bio-defense is also included.
 This may include defending the United States country biohazards.
 Detecting radioactive material in the atmosphere is also covered.
 Of course, continued research into future security technologies is covered in the scope of Homeland Security.